tri2sing/DataPipeline/README.md

 ```

 ## Config Files
-The config files have been set up to ensure that most executions do not need a recompile.
+The config files have been set up with sensibe configs to ensure that the vast executions do not need a recompile.

-### publisher.properties
-This file contains the KafkaProducer class config settings.
+1. publisher.properties: This file contains the KafkaProducer class config settings.

-### subscriber.properties
-This file contains the KafkaConsumer class config settings.
+2. subscriber.properties: This file contains the KafkaConsumer class config settings.

-### producerpool.properties
-This file contains the settings related to the number of producers and the control of each producer.
+3. producerpool.properties: This file contains the settings related to the number of producers and the control of each producer.

-### transformer.properties
-This file tells the Transofrmer class the Subscriber properties to use for picking up message, and the DBConnector for storing messages.
+4. transformer.properties: This file tells the Transofrmer class the Subscriber properties to use for picking up message, and the DBConnector for storing messages.

-### dbconnector.properties
-This file contains the DBConnecor class the JDBC driver and database URI to use.
+5. dbconnector.properties: This file contains the DBConnecor class the JDBC driver and database URI to use.

-### calculator.properties
+6. calculator.properties
 This file tells the Calculator class the details of the thresholds for selecting candidates and the DBConnector properties to use.